 Why should any company undertake Lean Six Sigma?
-Lots of companies ask us this question as do people who want to be trained as Green or Black belts and want to explain the benefits to their managers.
-If you are a company who are thinking of deploying Lean Six Sigma then there are distinct advantages but there are also some potential issues you should consider.
-This document is to help you understand the pluses and possible obstacles you need to over come when undertaking Lean Six Sigma.
+If you are considering deploying Lean Six Sigma, there are distinct advantages and potential issues you should think about.
+This article will help you understand the pluses and possible obstacles you need to overcome when undertaking Lean Six Sigma.

-The benefits of Lean Six Sigma fall in to 7 key categories
+The benefits of Lean Six Sigma fall into seven key categories

 - Financial benefits